Updated by VPAP/CAP May 2025

-Fall 2022 Academic Employee Strike Impact on Review of Files
+Fall 2022 Academic Employee Strike Impact on Review Files

 Following CAP/VPAP announcement on March 16, 2023, we strongly encourage faculty to document any negative impacts of the strike on professional achievements in their self-statements (teaching, research, service and/or inclusive excellence).
-While faculty are not expected to provide personal details about difficult individual circumstances, the impact of these circumstances can be included and contextualized so all levels of review (including the department, school, and CAP) may conduct an equitable evaluation of merit and promotion cases that considers how they were impacted by the strike.
+While faculty are not expected to provide personal details about difficult individual circumstances, the impact of these circumstances can be included and contextualized so all levels of review (including the department, school, and CAP) may conduct an equitable evaluation of merit and promotion cases that consider how they were impacted by the strikes and other unexpected or disruptive circumstances.

 • For promotion and advancement cases, evaluation will consider trends in performance pre- and post-COVID-19 and look for evidence of substantial scholarly/creative work with sufficient leadership, effective teaching and mentoring, and appropriate contributions to service.